leastbad/jquery-events-to-dom-events/README.md

 2. Call `delegate(eventName)` for every jQuery event you want to capture.
 3. Set up DOM event listeners for those events, **prepending a $ to the event name**.

-Let's say that you want to respond to someone closing a Bootstrap modal window:
+Let's say that you want to respond to the user closing a Bootstrap modal window:

 ```js
 import { delegate } from 'jquery-events-to-dom-events'